What is the mission of the selection committee?

 What criteria were used to choose members of the selection committee?

-(2) student-athletes, (3) administrators, (4) journalists and also (5) sitting directors of athletics.
-The management committee gave careful consideration to the standards for membership and to identifying individuals who matched the criteria.
-Among the other valued attributes were football expertise, objectivity, ability to carefully evaluate and discern information and experience in making decisions under scrutiny.
-Members were asked to commit significant time to the endeavor.
+The top criteria are knowledge and integrity.
+There are five categories of members: People with experience as (1) coaches, (2) student-athletes, (3) administrators, (4) journalists and also (5) sitting directors of athletics.
+The management committee gives careful consideration to the standards for membership and to identifying high integrity individuals who meet the criteria.
+Among the other valued attributes are football expertise, objectivity, ability to carefully evaluate and discern information and experience in making decisions under scrutiny.
+Members are asked to commit significant time to the endeavor.

 Why are athletics directors on the committee?

 The directors of athletics (ADs) have some of the best knowledge of college football, and the selection committee is much stronger with their participation.
 Many ADs have careers spanning more than one conference and have worked at the Football Championship Subdivision (FCS) level as well.
 The goal is to make the selection committee the best and most knowledgeable it can be, which is why ADs are included.
 Like all selection committee members, ADs act in the best interest of the game, and they are recused from voting and discussing their schools.